-- Notable features missing from Roku 1 (compared to Roku 2) are: Ethernet & USB ports, capability to mirror mobile device contents, fast processor and fast loading of Netflix and YouTube channels.
+- Notable features missing from Roku 1 (compared to Roku 2) are Ethernet & USB ports, the capability to mirror mobile device contents, fast processor and fast loading of Netflix and YouTube channels.
 The only thing no other Roku players have except for Roku 1 is composite video connection (so Roku 1 works with older TVs without HDMI input).

 - Roku 4 is available in the US but not officially listed in Roku’s Canadian website yet.
 You can find one in Amazon.ca but the price is over-inflated at the time of this writing.
 Roku 4 has all Roku 3 features plus: Quad-Core processor for 4K video, 802.11ac Wifi, Optical audio output and remote finder.

 Now, let’s turn our attention back on Roku 2.
 The unit is compact and feels solid in the palm of a hand.
-The bottom quarter of the device is covered in rubberized material so it will not slide easily on smooth surfaces.
+The bottom quarter of the device is covered in a rubberized material so it will not slide easily on smooth surfaces.
 Unlike many of its rivals (e.g. Apple TV, Android TV Box), Roku’s exterior design is more identifiable with its purple tags on the unit itself and remote control.
 There is a white LED power indicator in the front (there’s no power button so the device goes into sleep mode when it’s not used, the LED light turns off during sleep mode).
-Since Roku 2 and Roku 3 have identical front end, the device is distinguished from the “2” and “3” printing on top of the device.
+Since Roku 2 and Roku 3 have an identical front end, the device is distinguished from the “2” and “3” printing on top of the device.

 Roku 2 can connect to the Internet via an Ethernet port or Wifi.
-It has only one video output option via a HDMI cable.
+It has only one video output option via an HDMI cable.
 Right below the HDMI port, there is a fairly discreet microSD card slot for storage expansion if ever needed.
 Roku 2 also has a USB port on the side so it’s possible to access media files stored on your USB drives.
 Quick tip, you can install an App (or a “channel” as Roku calls it) called Plex on Roku 2 to access media files on your PC remotely.

 Buttons on Roku 2’s remote control are logically placed.
 As such, it should take you little time to familiarize the controls without constantly checking the buttons before pressing them.
 The large purple D-Pad, “back” and “home” are buttons you will use the most.
 Roku is pretty clever to design the “home” button that overrides everything else.
 This means, whenever you get impatient with a loading channel or are stuck somehow while navigating Roku 2’s onscreen menu, the “home” button will always bring you back to the main menu.
 By the way, there is a shortcut button for Rdio on our remote control, but Rdio service is no longer available.